UI First-Class Engineering Graduate Speaks About Delayed Result, Shares Desired NYSC Placement

 In a related story, a Nigerian graduate inspired many after sharing his journey from financial struggles to academic excellence at the University of Lagos (UNILAG).

 The graduate, known as Kuye Damilola, recalled how he struggled and overcame severe monetary issues to earn his first-class degree.
-He had a degree in Computer Engineering and was also awarded the Best Male Graduating Student in his department.

 Read also

-According to him, after entering university, he began to face significant financial challenges that sadly lasted throughout his university years.
-To survive the harsh reality, he had to work as a private tutor and play piano at events in exchange for money.
+To survive the harsh reality, he had to work as a private tutor and play piano at events in exchange for money, writing:

-"I struggled financially and took on private tutoring and piano gigs outside school to keep up, working with the skill I had at the time.".
+"I struggled financially and took on private tutoring and piano gigs outside school to keep up, working with the skill I had at the time."

 Then, he decided to reinvent himself by saving up to purchase a portable laptop that made him go into the tech space.
-In 2022, he began pursuing software engineering seriously and applied to numerous tech companies.
-Despite attending several interviews, he said he was constantly getting rejected.

-UI first class graduate reintroduce herself
+UI first-class graduate reintroduces herself

-Earlier, Legit.ng had reported that a University of Ibadan graduate celebrated earning a first-class degree in Early Childhood Education with a Chemistry minor.
+Earlier, Legit.ng reported that a University of Ibadan graduate had celebrated earning a first-class degree in Early Childhood Education with a Chemistry minor.

 Source: Legit.ng